 Udacity refund

 Udacity’s refund policy is fairly straightforward.
-Whether you opt for the pay-as-you-go or pay upfront option, you have 2 days to cancel your enrollment to be entitled to a full refund.
+Whether you opt for the monthly or annual subscription you have 7 days to cancel your enrollment to be entitled to a full refund.

 Udacity alternatives